It hit me the other day that I have only 5 years until my youngest will be going off to college.

 AND, she wants to attend college on the East Coast!?!?
 What is up with that!?!?!
 No offense, East Coast-ers … but that’s a long distance from our home base, so that’s out-of-state tuition, lots of expensive plane fares for me to go see her, and her to fly home to see me, etc. Oy vey!

-But what about some ideas on how to control expenses while you are in college?
+But what about some ideas on how to control expenses, and lower college costs while you are in college?

 I thought this would be a timely post about lowering your college cost of living expenses.
 It is that time of year, after all.
 No, not pumpkin latte season …. well, that too.
 But college students are heading back to campus, and there might be a few ways to lower their college cost of living a bit.